 Patients with other forms of myeloproliferative diseases usually have a mutation in the Janus kinase (JAK2) gene.
-Mutations in JAK2 gene are responsible for hypersensitivity to the endogenous hormone erythropoietin which induces red blood cell maturation and proliferation.
+Mutations in the JAK2 gene are responsible for hypersensitivity to the endogenous hormone erythropoietin which induces red blood cell maturation and proliferation.

 The majority of the patients with primary myelofibrosis have an acquired mutation in the CALR gene instead of JAK2 mutations.
 CALR mutations are also responsible for at least 60% of the cases of essential thrombocythemia.

-Once a mutation in one of these genes is acquired, clonal expansion happens, which ensures the proliferation of the affected cells and eventually the development of myeloproliferative disease.
+Once a mutation in one of these genes is acquired, clonal expansion happens, which ensures the proliferation of the affected cells and, eventually, the development of the myeloproliferative disease.

 Due to the overlap in the genetic mutations associated with the different myeloproliferative diseases, it becomes evident why transformation from one disorder into another is possible.

 Presentation of Myeloproliferative Disease

-Patients with myeloproliferative diseases share some common symptoms regardless of the exact type of the disease which include tiredness, weight loss, anorexia and splenomegaly that causes abdominal discomfort and early satiety.
+Patients with myeloproliferative diseases share some common symptoms regardless of the exact type of the disease which includes tiredness, weight loss, anorexia and splenomegaly that causes abdominal discomfort and early satiety.

 Patients can develop easy bruising or thrombosis, especially in essential thrombocythemia.
 Due to the overload of uric acid from the breakdown of large numbers of peripheral blood cells, patients are at risk of developing gouty arthritis.

 A physical examination can reveal certain signs in myeloproliferative disease that are not specific but can decrease the physician’s threshold to suspect the condition.
 Pallor or plethora are common in patients with polycythemia vera.

-Patients with chronic myelogenous leukemia and polycythemia vera might develop splenomegaly, hence abdominal examination is essential to exclude this common finding.
-Patients can develop fever, and painful maculopapular rash, which is known as acute febrile neutrophilic dermatosis.
+Patients with chronic myelogenous leukemia and polycythemia vera might develop splenomegaly, hence an abdominal examination is essential to exclude this common finding.
+Patients can develop fever and a painful maculopapular rash, which is known as acute febrile neutrophilic dermatosis.

 Diagnostic Work-up for Myeloproliferative Disease

-Laboratory investigations are the first diagnostic tests to be ordered in a patient suspected to have myeloproliferative disease.
+Laboratory investigations are the first diagnostic tests to be ordered in a patient suspected to have the myeloproliferative disease.